-In Brussels, lobbyists and their firms have, in principle, to join a register.
+In Brussels, lobbyists and their firms are, in principle, obliged to join a register.
 In 2017, the largest-spending Chinese company on Transparency International's published list from these declarations is only 10th on that measure (and it is again Huawei)."
 But it is said that cash subsidies also flow from the China's European Union diplomatic mission, and a list of conferences and seminars in Brussels will immediately reveal that almost all think-tanks dealing with international relations and economics or Asia receive Chinese sponsorship.
-Special mention should be made of ChinaEU, a business association in Brussels. which is also under contract to the EU to link up European innovative startups with Chinese companies.
-More surprisingly, Euractiv's June 2017 report on "EU-China: mending differences", on the eve of an EU-China summit, was sponsored by China's mission to the EU.13
+Special mention should be made of ChinaEU, a business association in Brussels, which is also under contract to the EU to link up innovative European start-ups with Chinese companies.
+More surprisingly, Euractiv's June 2017 report on "EU-China: mending differences", on the eve of an EU-China summit, was sponsored by China's mission to the EU.